 Corn Maiden Foods, Inc. Recalls Beef and Pork Products Due To Misbranding and an Undeclared Allergen

-WASHINGTON, April 27, 2015 Corn Maiden Foods, Inc., a Harbor City, Calif. establishment, added an additional item to the recalled products list, the U.S. Department of Agricultures Food Safety and Inspection Service (FSIS) announced today.
-The product should have been part of the original 15,600 pounds of pork products that were recalled on April 11, 2015.
-Therefore, the poundage has not changed.
+WASHINGTON, April 11, 2015 Corn Maiden Foods, Inc., a Harbor City, Calif. establishment, is recalling approximately 15,600 pounds of pork tamales, pork Yucatan, and beef brisket taquitos products due to misbranding and an undeclared allergen, the U.S. Department of Agricultures Food Safety and Inspection Service (FSIS) announced today.
 The products contain hydrolyzed soy protein, a known allergen, which is not declared on the product label.

-On April 11, 2015, the company recalled 15,600 pounds of pork tamales, pork Yucatan, and beef brisket taquitos items that were produced on various dates between April 9, 2014 and April 8, 2015.
-To read the recall release, click here.
-The following products listed below were included in the initial recall:
+The pork tamales, pork Yucatan, and beef brisket taquitos items were produced on various dates between April 9, 2014 and April 8, 2015.
+The following products are subject to recall: [View Labels]

 - 20.625 lb. cases containing 60 5.5 oz. pieces of Tamales with Pork Sante Fe Green Chile Wrapped in Corn Husks.